vinayprakash893/azure-terraform-actions-reusable/readme.md

    - `jobs`: Define the individual jobs that make up your workflow.
 Each job can use different actions, parameters, and secrets as discussed below.

 4. **Customize the jobs**: Customize the jobs within the workflow according to your requirements.
 In the sample YAML file, you'll find three jobs: `Validating`, `Plan`, and `Apply`.
 These jobs use external actions and specify input parameters and secrets.
-Look for the Worflow Explanation below for each jobs usage
+Look for the Workflow Explanation below for each jobs usage

 5. **Secrets**: Make sure to set up the necessary secrets in your repository's GitHub Secrets settings.
 Replace the references to secrets in your YAML file with the correct secret names.